Wildersgade Barracks: The site today

-The former main building on wildersgade is in four storeys.
+The former main building on Wildersgade is in four stories.
 A small building on its left hand side contains a gate which opens to the former barracks courtyard, now converted into a garden space.
-It connects to a long one-storey wing which continues almost to the corner of Bådsmandsstræde.
-Another one-storey building runs along Bådsmandsstræde (No. 6).
+It connects to a long one-story wing which continues almost to the corner of Bådsmandsstræde.
+Another one-story building runs along Bådsmandsstræde (No. 6).
 Dating from the 18th century, it was originally a warehouse but formed part of the barracks from its opening in 1802 where it served as horse stables.

 The building was converted into an architectural studio by Tegnestuen Vandkunsten in the 1980s, although the firm later moved to larger premises.
 Its gable, which faces Christianshavn Canal, adjoins the two large warehouses which expanded the barracks in 1831 and 1847.
 They were adapted for use as living quarters when they were acquired by the Army but their design still testifies to their original use.
 The one to the right, known as Tuteins Pakhus (English: The Tutein Warehouse), is from 1762 while the one to the left is slightly older.
 A wall with another gateway connects the warehouses to the buildings which complete the block to the south along Sankt Annæ Gade.